Cathay Pacific in talks to buy stake in HNA's HK Express Airways | MarketScreener

 Given Cathay's dominance of Hong Kong's aviation market, a deal could attract scrutiny from the competition regulator.

 Some analysts have also expressed doubts about the likely benefits of any deal.
-Daiwa analyst Kelvin Lau said he did not see much value from the acquisition as the two airlines flew similar routes and Cathay would need to undertake significant reform to add a budget wing.
+Daiwa analyst Kelvin Lau said he did not see much value from the acquisition as the two airlines flew similar routes, but also because Cathay would need to undertake significant reform to add a budget wing.

 Jefferies analyst Andrew Lee however said in a note to clients it would be "positive for Cathay Pacific" as it would give the airline greater access to a different passenger segment in the low-cost market.